 How Many Days Are Enough for the Dominican Republic

 The island offers a diverse range of experiences and the time spent on the island also depends on your budget.
-For a shorter trip, 7–8 days lets you explore Punta Cana and Santo Domingo at a relaxed pace.
-Two weeks allows you to include Cabarete, enjoy eco-tours, hiking, and watersports, and fully experience the island’s beaches and culture.
+For a shorter trip, 7-8 days lets you explore Punta Cana and Santo Domingo at a relaxed pace.
+Two weeks allows you to include Cabarete, enjoy watersports, and fully experience the island’s beaches and culture.

 Wifi & Staying Connected